tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ### Evaluation criteria

-Proposals submitted in response to GI calls will be evaluated with respect to the criteria specified in Section C.2 of the [NASA Guidebook for Proposers](http://www.hq.nasa.gov/office/procurement/nraguidebook/), which are intrinsic merit, relevance to the GI solicitation,
+Proposals submitted in response to [the Cycle 1 GI call](https://nspires.nasaprs.com/external/solicitations/summary.do?method=init&solId={7136D288-E4F8-8657-F280-6A4318467883}&path=open) will be evaluated with respect to the criteria specified in Section C.2 of the [NASA Guidebook for Proposers](http://www.hq.nasa.gov/office/procurement/nraguidebook/), which are intrinsic merit, relevance to the GI solicitation,